-Simply choose an item (and a hook type, as applies), then click "Add To Cart" to begin your purchase.
+Simply choose an item, then click "Add To Cart" to begin your purchase.
 You can adjust quantities in the cart and pay securely with credit card or PayPal.

 To pay with credit card: proceed to "Checkout with PayPal" then click on the "Don't have a PayPal account?" link.
 Please read additional notes below.